paginagmbh/redmine_emojibutton/README.md

         $ rake emoji

+ 4. If your Redmine version 4.1, run the following rake install.
+Otherwise, skip to step 5.

+        $ rake emojibutton:install

- 4. Run the plugin rake task to provide the assets (from the Redmine root directory):
+ 5. Run the plugin rake task to provide the assets (from the Redmine root directory):

         $ rake redmine:plugins:migrate RAILS_ENV=production

- 5. Restart redmine
+ 6. Restart redmine

 Usage